j3tan/packemon-native-web-package/README.md

 # Packemon Mobile Web Test

-This repo shows that the "types" field is incorrectly set for platform `native`.
+This repo shows that the "types" field is incorrectly set for platform `native` and using subpaths.

 The generated `exports` looks like: